At least 15 dead after shooting in Cairo: sources

 Ambulances were shown driving to and from the clinic.

-The military overthrew Mursi last Wednesday after mass nationwide demonstrations led by youth activists demanding his resignation.
+The military overthrew Morsi last Wednesday after mass nationwide demonstrations led by youth activists demanding his resignation.
 The Brotherhood denounced the intervention as a coup and vowed peaceful resistance against the "usurper authorities".

 The ultra-conservative Islamist Nour party, which backed the military action, said it had withdrawn from negotiations to form a new interim government in protest at what it called the "massacre of the Republican Guard".